dfinance/docs/architecture/dnode.md

 There are multiple ways of running your dnode.
 We've sorted them from easiest to more complicated.

-### Join testnet with testnet-bootstrap
+### Join mainnet with bootstrap

-For fastest and simplest launch we recommend using [testnet-bootstrap repos](https://github.com/dfinance/testnet-bootstrap).
-We've created it to make testnet-node launch as easy as it can be.
-See 4-step launch guide in its [README](https://github.com/dfinance/testnet-bootstrap#dfinance-testnet-bootstrap).
+For fastest and simplest launch we recommend using [bootstrap repos](https://github.com/dfinance/bootstrap).
+We've created it to make node launch as easy as it can be.
+See 4-step launch guide in its [README](https://github.com/dfinance/bootstrap#dfinance-bootstrap).

 ### Docker Image